-The National Survey for Wales is a study run by the Office for National Statistics on behalf of the Welsh Government.
+The National Survey for Wales is a study run by Office for National Statistics on behalf of the Welsh Government.
 The study gathers information on many topics including health, schools, sports, arts and culture.

 Why is this study important?

 By taking part in this study, the Welsh Government will be able to produce statistics that will give a better understanding of life across the whole of Wales.
-The results will be used by the Welsh Government to make decisions which affect everyone.
+The results will be used by the Welsh Government to make decisions that affect everyone.
 Topics include health, schools, sport, arts and culture.

 Why should I take part?

 Whatever your circumstances, they are relevant to this study.
 Obtaining information from as many selected households as possible is the only way the Welsh Government can get a complete and accurate picture of Wales’ circumstances.
-By taking part, you ensure that your experiences and circumstances become an important part of the bigger picture of life in Wales today and help to shape policies which affect services in Wales.
+By taking part, you ensure that your experiences and circumstances become an important part of the bigger picture of life in Wales today and help to shape policies that affect services in Wales.

 What is involved?